Anudeepsrib/Decision-Support-System/README.md

   - *What it does:* Scans the incoming data against historical baselines to flag unusual spikes in costs (like a sudden historical 50% jump in Power Purchase pricing).
   - *Value:* Instantly highlights suspicious data naturally, directing the human auditor's attention exactly where it's needed most efficiently.

-- **Data-Dense Executive Dashboard:**
+- **Data-Dense Executive Dashboard & Historical Trends:**
-  - *What it does:* Displays the final accepted vs. rejected costs in a clean, comprehensive digital interface.
+  - *What it does:* Displays the final accepted vs. rejected costs in a clean, comprehensive digital interface, alongside year-over-year interactive Recharts for multi-year tracking.
   - *Value:* Provides immediate, digestible insights to executives and stakeholders without needing to read a 100-page report.

+- **Advanced Extensions Module:**
+  - **Scanned Document OCR:** Fallback data extraction via Tesseract for image-based PDFs without native text layers.
+  - **LLM-Based Tariff Generation:** Auto-drafts human-editable 3-paragraph regulatory narratives using `gpt-4o-mini` based on computed variance.
+  - **Live KSERC Benchmark Sync:** Natively scrapes and caches the latest regulatory orders from `erckerala.org` in the background.
+  - **Line Loss & Efficiency Analysis:** Dynamically tracks T&D trajectory deviations, computing estimated penalty Crores for violations.

 ---